mbejtlich/Painting-Classification-with-CNNs/README.md

 For this project we conducted research under the guidance and mentorship of Dr. Serre from Cognitive, Linguistic, and Psychological Sciences (CLPS) at Brown University.

-The project is documented on my Medium blog:
+The full project is documented on my Medium blog:
 - Data acquisition and storage
 - Status update
 - Final ML